lgibelli/singularity-docs/index.rst

     service nginx start

-Now let’s say we build a container with that startscript into an image called and we want to run an nginx service.
+Now let’s say we build a container with that startscript into an image called ``nginx.img`` and we want to run an nginx service.
 All we need to do is start the instance with the `instance.start <#id78>`_ command, and the startscript will run inside the container automatically: